trobert42/cub3d/README.md

 # 3D Game - MiniLibX

 Cub3D is a challenging project centered around constructing a raycasting game engine entirely from scratch, utilizing the C programming language.
 The primary objective of this endeavor is to render a 3D world within a 2D map, simulating navigation through intricate mazes.
 Your task is to develop a robust game engine capable of rendering walls, sprites, and managing player movement within a basic 3D setting.
-The mathematical formulas were hard to understand and to implement correctly in the code but we were satisfied when the rendering was clean.
-I remember how i was happy when i just rendered a single block of blue in the screen, haha!

 |    Project Name    |                                                                       cub3d                                                                       |
 | :----------------: | :-------------------------------------------------------------------------------------------------------------------------------------------------: |